 Travel Insurance

 Travel insurance is arguably the single most important safety investment you can make before backpacking in Taupo.
-New Zealand’s public healthcare system (ACC — Accident Compensation Corporation) covers accident-related treatment for visitors, but illness-related medical costs are not covered and can be extremely expensive.
-Comprehensive travel insurance should cover medical expenses, evacuation (particularly important if you’re hiking in remote areas), trip cancellation, and theft or loss of belongings.
-If you plan to do adventure activities like bungy jumping, skydiving, or jet boating, check that your policy covers these — some budget policies exclude them.
+New Zealand’s public accident scheme (ACC — Accident Compensation Corporation) covers accident-related treatment for visitors, but illness-related medical costs are not covered and can be extremely expensive.
+Comprehensive travel insurance should cover medical expenses, evacuation (especially important if you’re hiking in remote areas), trip cancellation, and theft or loss of belongings.
+If you plan to do adventure activities like bungy jumping, skydiving, or jet boating, check that your policy covers them — some budget policies exclude them.
 Always carry your insurance details and emergency contact number with you.

 Sun Protection

-New Zealand’s UV radiation levels are significantly higher than equivalent Northern Hemisphere locations due to a thinner ozone layer.
-During summer, the UV index in Taupo regularly reaches extreme levels (11-13), and you can sunburn in as little as 10-15 minutes.
+New Zealand’s UV levels are significantly higher than equivalent Northern Hemisphere locations due to a thinner ozone layer.
+In summer, the UV index in Taupo regularly reaches extreme levels (11–13), and you can sunburn in as little as 10–15 minutes.
 Apply SPF 50+ broad-spectrum sunscreen every two hours and after swimming.
-Wear a wide-brimmed hat, UV-protective sunglasses, and consider UPF-rated clothing for extended outdoor activities.
-Even on cloudy days, up to 80% of UV radiation penetrates cloud cover.
-Sunburn is not just uncomfortable — severe sunburn can ruin days of your trip and increases long-term skin cancer risk.
+Wear a wide-brimmed hat, UV-protective sunglasses, and consider UPF-rated clothing for long days outside.
+Even on cloudy days, up to 80% of UV penetrates the cloud.
+Sunburn isn’t just uncomfortable — severe sunburn can ruin days of your trip and adds to long-term skin cancer risk.

 Insects and Bites

 New Zealand has no snakes, no dangerous spiders to worry about, and no malaria or other insect-borne diseases.
-However, sandflies and mosquitoes can be a nuisance, particularly near water and bush areas.
-Sandfly bites are intensely itchy and can last for days, making prevention far better than treatment.
+Sandflies and mosquitoes can be a nuisance, though, particularly near water and bush.
+Sandfly bites are intensely itchy and can last for days, so prevention beats treatment.
 Sandflies are most active at dawn and dusk and on calm, overcast days.
-Insect repellent containing DEET is the most effective protection.
-Wearing long sleeves and pants during peak biting times helps, and covering your ankles and feet is particularly important.
-While the Taupo region is much less affected by sandflies than the South Island’s West Coast and Fiordland, they’re still present around the lake edges and bush areas.
+Insect repellent containing DEET is the most effective protection, and wearing long sleeves and trousers during peak biting times helps — covering your ankles and feet especially.
+The Taupo region is far less affected than the South Island’s West Coast and Fiordland, but sandflies are still present around the lake edges and bush.

 Drinking Water

 Tap water throughout Taupo is safe to drink and of excellent quality.
-Carry a reusable water bottle to save money and reduce plastic waste.
-However, do not drink untreated water from rivers, streams, or the lake, even if it looks clean.
-New Zealand’s waterways can contain Giardia and Cryptosporidium — parasites that cause severe gastrointestinal illness.
-If you’re backcountry tramping and need to drink from natural water sources, always treat the water first using a reliable filter, UV purifier, or water purification tablets.
+Carry a reusable bottle to save money and cut plastic waste.
+Do not, however, drink untreated water from rivers, streams, or the lake, even if it looks clean — New Zealand’s waterways can contain Giardia and Cryptosporidium, parasites that cause severe gastrointestinal illness.
+If you’re backcountry tramping and need to drink from natural sources, always treat the water first with a reliable filter, UV purifier, or purification tablets.

 First Aid Kit Essentials

 Every backpacker should carry a basic first aid kit.
-For Taupo-specific conditions, include adhesive bandages and blister plasters (essential for hikers), antiseptic wipes and cream, anti-itch cream for insect bites, pain relief medication (paracetamol and ibuprofen), antihistamines for allergic reactions, SPF 50+ sunscreen and lip balm with SPF, electrolyte sachets for dehydration, tweezers for splinters (common on bush walks), and any personal medications you require.
-A compact emergency thermal blanket (space blanket) weighs almost nothing and can be lifesaving if you get caught out in cold conditions.
-Pharmacies in Taupo town stock all common medications and first aid supplies if you need to resupply.
+For Taupo-specific conditions, include adhesive bandages and blister plasters (essential for hikers), antiseptic wipes and cream, anti-itch cream for insect bites, pain relief (paracetamol and ibuprofen), antihistamines for allergic reactions, SPF 50+ sunscreen and lip balm with SPF, electrolyte sachets for dehydration, tweezers for splinters (common on bush walks), and any personal medications you need.
+A compact emergency thermal blanket (space blanket) weighs almost nothing and can be lifesaving if you get caught out in the cold.
+Pharmacies in Taupo town stock all the common medications and first aid supplies if you need to resupply.
+Our Lake Taupo packing list has the full gear checklist.

 Natural Hazards and Emergencies